tzechong94/ultra-app/README.md

 ### FAQs
-__1. I have feedback/ideas for the app.
+__1. I have feedback/ideas/found bugs for the app.
 How can I tell you?__
 - You can contact me via email tze.chong1994@gmail.com

 __2. Why can't I do shorter/longer projects? (why 1 to 12 months?)__
-- Ultra was designed for people embarking on relatively harder goals/projects so they could learn consistency and find joy in working in consistent work towards their goals.
+- Ultra was designed for people embarking on relatively harder goals/projects so they could learn consistency and find joy in putting in consistent work towards their goals.
 I assumed it would be fun for people to turn their new year's resolutions into projects so I set 12 months as the limit.
 If you need more time, create a follow up project!
 - Discipline and consistency are the hardest thing I learned, so making it visual and fun might be a way to hack our brain to stick at it.

 __3. What other features are in the pipeline?__